Ten facts about the Farne Islands' seals

 The first experiment in tracking seals was on 16 December 1951 when ten pups were fitted with metal cattle tags.
 One was found alive at Jaeren, 20 miles away from Stavanger, Norway on 30 December.
 The pup travelled 400 miles in a maximum of 14 days.
 This was the first clue that seals moved across the North Sea and such large distances.

 In 2017 Farne Islands rangers experimented with drones to capture seal pup numbers from the air.
 As part of this work we carefully monitored the response of the seals to the drones.
+This year we are repeating this experiment as it's much less intrusive for the seals and much less dangerous for the rangers.

 8. Monks and seals